 White clover stands out in a dormant Bermuda lawn.
 This plant needs both pre- and post-emergent herbicide treatments for control.
 Photo by Kevin Kilgore, Regional Manager.

-We’ll start with what NOT to do.
-Don't apply pre-emergent herbicide in January – it will be a waste of your money and time.
-Pre-emergent treatments need to be applied before weed seeds start to germinate.
-If you are seeing green weeds in your brown, dormant lawn, that means they have already germinated.
-By January, soil temperatures are too cold for germination so any pre-emergent product applied will just sit and leach out of the soil before it can provide any benefit.
+If you see green weeds in your brown, dormant lawn, that means they have already germinated.
+By January, soil temperatures are too cold for weed germination, so any pre-emergent product applied will leach out of the soil before it can provide any benefit.

 Poa annua grows fast!
 Make sure to remove it or mow it before all those seeds spread.
 Photo by Hillary Thompson, Communications Director.